What Information Is Shown Here?

 The total mass and material intensity (mass/m2) are displayed.
 When a benchmark is selected, and information is available, the object is compared to others.
 Unknown elements are shown to so they can be modified, and in turn included in calculations.
 Using the dropdown, the mass is displayed by matrix, shearing layer, and material family.

-The information shown here is based on the active source files uploaded with this building.
 The table is divided horizontally into a material classification (Madaster or Table3-NL_SfB).
 Vertically, a subdivision is made into the different building shells (““Layers of Brand””).

 The first column ‘Totals’ shows the quantities (mass) and the number of products (pieces) per type of material, and the percentage in relation to the other materials used for this building.
 In addition to this percentage, the weight and volume per type of material are also visible.